Wing fence

 Wing fences delay, or eliminate, these effects by preventing the spanwise flow from moving too far along the wing and gaining speed.
 When meeting the fence, the air is directed back over the wing surface.
 Similar solutions included a notch or dogtooth in the leading edge, as seen on the Avro Arrow, or the use of slats, as on the earlier versions of the F-86.
 Slats can act as fences directly, in the form of their actuators, but also reduce the problem by improving the angle of attack response of the wing and moving the stall point to a lower speed.

-Wolfgang Liebe, who is generally credited with inventing wing fences, filed a patent for it in 1938 while working on the Messerschmitt Bf 109B.
-After World War II, Soviet military aircraft designers became known for their habit of using wing fences, using them on aircraft as varied as Mikoyan MiG-15, Mikoyan MiG-17, Mikoyan MiG-19, Mikoyan MiG-21, Mikoyan MiG-25, Mikoyan MiG-31, Tupolev Tu-128, Tupolev Tu-95, Tupolev Tu-160 in swept-wing mode, and Tupolev Tu-22Ms.
+Although wing fences over the wing have been known in the UK since 1914, probably due to the RAF's spin research program begun as early as 1912, the invention of the fences is often attributed to German aerodynamicist Liebe of Messerschmitt, with a patent application in 1938.

+By 1947, after the introduction of subsonic swept wings, fences independently implemented in the USSR and the US: Lavochkin La-160, Mikoyan MiG-15, Northrop YB-49, McDonnell XF-85.
+But in the USSR such fences were used more often and for the longest time, they were made large and numerous: from MiG-15 to MiG-25, from Tu-128 to Tu-160, from Su-7 to Su-22.

+Wing fences reduce induced drag by increasing the height of the lifting system, but they are not as effective as wingtip devices.